Geeksltd/MSharp.Docs/how-to/formModules/customLoadAndSave.md

-# Custom Data Source
+# Custom data load/save

 ## Problem

 When you use a custom element on the form, it doesn't come with any binding by default.
-For example, if it's a drop-down you need to set the Datasource for that and if you want to save the inserted value in your database you need to map that value with one of your entity properties.
+For example, if it's a drop-down you need to set the `DataSource` for that and if you want to save the inserted value in your database you need to map that value with one of your entity properties.

 ## Implementation